|

 described the American citizens and the American experience from the

 perspective of a foreigner.
-And he presented a case study in political
+He also presented a case study in political

 outdated on many points now, but his offering has enduring value because

 of his philosophic and analytic skills.
-Because as a writer he was
+As a writer he was

 removing the life from his depictions.